 | Best For | Maximum security, high-risk | Most homes, good value |

 The mesh is placed over the frame and a clamp bar is screwed down on top, mechanically locking the mesh into place.
 Force applied to the screen is distributed across the entire frame perimeter rather than concentrated at any single point.
-This is why stainless steel security screens absorb impacts that would push standard mesh out of the spline channel.
+This is why our premium screens absorb impacts that would push standard mesh out of the spline channel.

 Standard Rubber Spline